Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 ]
 ```

-See the [`DOCUMENT()`](./functions/miscellaneous#document) documentation for more details.
+For more information, refer to the [DOCUMENT()](functions/document.md) function documentation.

 ### Update documents

+With C8QL queries, you can update specific documents or all documents.
+This section demonstrates both methods.

+#### Update a single document

-According to our `Ned Stark` document, he is alive.
-When we get to know that he died, we need to change the `alive` attribute.
-Let us modify the existing document:
+According to the `Ned Stark` document, he is alive.
+Because he died by the end of the season, you need to change the `alive` attribute in the existing document.

+1.

 ```js
 UPDATE "2861650" WITH { alive: false } IN Characters